Updated: 2 days ago

 Most businesses opt to operate their business under the structure of a separate legal entity called a corporation.
 The corporation is unique in that it is a legal entity that exists separately from its shareholders or owners.
 This means that the corporation can enter into contracts and hold property.
 The corporation is subject to the law and can be sued or can commence a legal action itself.

-While the corporation business structure has more cost at the front end for setting it up among those discussed in this article, the advantages associated with this structure generally outweigh those costs.
+While a corporation is costly to set up, the advantages associated with this structure generally outweigh those costs.
 For example, the shareholders of a corporation have only limited personal liability for the corporation's obligations and debts (being limited to a shareholder’s contributions made to the company).
-Another benefit of the corporation is that this form makes it easier to raise capital for the business.
+Another benefit of the corporation is that this structure makes it easier to raise capital for the business.
 Corporations may sell their shares, borrow money and issue security to its creditors.

 Canadian controlled private corporations ( CCPCs) are taxed at a much lower rate in comparison to personal tax rates.
 The general corporate tax rate in British Columbia currently sits at 12% while the small business deduction is currently at 2%.
-There is considerably more tax planning opportunities with a corporate structure as well as a maximum protection from personal liability for the risks associated with operating a business in Canada or elsewhere.
+There are more tax planning opportunities available to corporations as well as a maximum protection from personal liability for the risks associated with operating a business in Canada or elsewhere.

 At Kickstart Law, we’re here to help you determine which business structure will best serve your needs.
 Connect with us to today and we’ll help set you and your business up for success!